ansys/scade-apitools/doc/source/user_guide/create.rst

       # create a package in the project's directory
       path = Path(project.pathname).parent / 'MyPackage.xscade'
       package = create.create_package(session.model, 'MyPackage', path)
-      # save the SCADE model
+      # save the Scade model
       create.save_all()

       # add the package to the project file